 Often the cost of real estate financing is routinely greater than the original purchase price of a home (after including interest and closing costs).
 Because financing is so important, buyers should have as much information as possible regarding mortgage options and costs.

 What kind of loan?

-There are thousands of loans available out there from a variety of lenders, but in general, the mortgage you choose will likely be determined by at least several key factors:
+There are thousands of loans available out there from a variety of lenders, but in general, the mortgage you choose will likely be determined by several key factors:

 How do you get a loan?

 To obtain a loan you must complete a written loan application and provide supporting documentation.
 Specific documents include recent pay stubs, rental checks and tax returns for the past two or three years if you are self-employed.
 During the pre-qualification procedure, the loan officer will describe the type of paperwork required.